-- 1. Community proposes amendments to its bylaws initiated by - " Action of the community board, OR - " Petition to the Community President/Chair signed by 10% of the community membership or 15 members, whichever is larger. - 2.
+- Community proposes amendments to its bylaws initiated by action of the community board OR Petition to the Community President/Chair signed by 10% of the community membership or 15 members, whichever is larger. - 2.
 Proposed amendments are shared with and reviewed by the INFORMS Community Relations Coordinator.
 The INFORMS Communities Director may assist in this process. - 3.
-Proposed amendments as modified are shared with the Sections & Societies Committee (the purpose of which is to advise the INFORMS VP of Sections and Societies). - 4.
-The Sections & Societies Committee provides feedback to the community on proposed amendments if needed. - 5.
-Community iterates with the Sections and Societies Committee to arrive at mutually agreed upon changes. - 6.
-The Sections and Societies Committee advises the INFORMS VP of Sections and Societies to approve changes that will be voted on by community members. - 7.
-The community Secretary distributes copies of the proposed changes to all members by electronic mail or in written form at least three weeks before the Annual Meeting. - 8.
-The community conducts an open discussion of proposed amendments to the bylaws online through its Connect group and at the next membership meeting of the community.
+Proposed amendments as modified are shared with the Sections & Societies Committee (the purpose of which is to advise the INFORMS VP of Sections and Societies).